 The resampling bootstrap should remind you of k-fold cross-validation.
-The analog of leave-one-out CV is a procedure called the jack-knife, where we repeat the estimate n times on n - 1 of the data points, holding each one out in turn.
+The analog of leave-one-out CV is a procedure called the jack-knife, where we repeat the estimate n times on n-1 of the data points, holding each one out in turn.
 It's historically important (it dates back to the 1940s), but generally doesn't work as well as resampling.

-An important variant is the smoothed bootstrap, where we re-sample the data points and then perturb each by a small amount of noise, generally Gaussian11.
+An important variant is the smoothed bootstrap, where we re-sample the

-10See §14.6 in Chapter 14.
+11 See §14.6 in Chapter 14.